amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

     value: "true"
 ```

- .
-Start here
+ > [!NOTE]
+ > Default component configuration files are stored in the `$HOME/.dapr/components` folder on Linux/macOS, and in the `%USERPROFILE%\.dapr\components` folder on Windows.

+Note the format of the previous component configuration file:

-Each component has a name.
+- Each component has a name.
 In the sample above, the component is named `statestore`.
-Note that we used that name in our walkthrough code to tell the Dapr sidecar which component to use.
-Each component configuration file has a `spec` section which contains a `type` field to specify the type of component and a `metadata` field.
-This holds metadata that the component requires, such as connection details and other settings.
+We used that name in our first code example to tell the Dapr sidecar which component to use.
+- Each component configuration file has a `spec` section.
+It contains a `type` field that specifies the component type.
+The `metadata` field contains information that the component requires, such as connection details and other settings.
 The exact metadata values you need to specify vary per component.

-By default, any Dapr sidecar can use a component that you've configured.
-In some scenarios however, you may want to limit this access.
-For example, let's say that the Redis component shown above should only be accessible to sidecars running in a production environment.
-The first step to achieve this is to define a *namespace* for the production environment, let's call it `production`.
-In self-hosted mode, you must specify the namespace of a Dapr sidecar by setting the `NAMESPACE` environment variable.
-If the `NAMESPACE` environment variable is set, the Dapr sidecar will only load the components that match the namespace.
-For Kubernetes deployments, the Kubernetes namespace determines which components are loaded.
-The following sample shows the Redis component placed in a `production` namespace:
+By default, any Dapr sidecar can consume any component you've configured.
+In some scenarios, however, you may have an architectural justification to limit the access of a particular Dapr component.
+For example, you may want to restrict the accessibility of the previously shown Redis component to sidecars only running in a production environment.
+To do so, you can define a `namespace` for the production environment.
+Maybe you name it `production`.
+In self-hosted mode, you specify the namespace of a Dapr sidecar by setting the `NAMESPACE` environment variable.
+When configured, the Dapr sidecar will only load the components that match the namespace.
+For Kubernetes deployments, the Kubernetes namespace determines the components that are loaded.
+The following sample shows the Redis component placed in a `production` namespace.
+Note the `namespace` declaration in the `metadata` element:

 ```yaml
 apiVersion: dapr.io/v1alpha1